 Through Responsible Care®, ACC member companies report on their process in meeting the following safety-related performance measures:

 Worker safety is a top priority in the chemical industry.
-Responsible Care companies have an employee safety record five times safer than the average of the U.S. manufacturing sector as a whole, and two times better than the business of chemistry overall.
+Responsible Care companies have an employee safety record that is five times better than the average of the U.S. manufacturing sector as a whole, and three times better than the business of chemistry overall.

-The U.S. chemical industry invests more than $16 billion annually in environmental, health, safety and security programs.
+The U.S. chemical industry invested more than $13.3 billion in environmental, health, safety and security programs in 2015.

-From 2009 through 2012, Responsible Care companies averaged less than one OSHA recordable injury or illness per 100 employees.
-This record-low total recordable injury rate is lower than the retail, agriculture, food store, and general merchandising business sectors.
+From 2009 through 2015, Responsible Care companies averaged less than one OSHA recordable injury or illness per 100 employees.
+This recordable injury rate is better the retail, agriculture, food store, and general merchandising business sectors.

 « back to top